Santa-Maria-Shithil/CE-508-Network-Security/Final_Hw2/ README.txt

     interrupt.
 It will send every traced packet to the handle_packet() function.
     4. trackingFromFile(): This function will track the packet from the given file based on the expression.
 It will also send every traced packet to the handle_packet() function.
     5. handle_packet(): This function will filter the HTTP request and the TLSClientHello request.
-It then retrive the required information from the packet with the help of various handler functions and print it:
+It then retrieve the required information from the packet with the help of various handler functions and print it:
             a. format_time(): convert packet captured time to human readable format
-            b. format_tls_version() : convert the TLS version to human readdable version
+            b. format_tls_version() : convert the TLS version to human readable version
-            c. get_HTTP_Info(): decode and retrive HTTP request method, URI, host, and version number                                                                #
+            c. get_HTTP_Info(): decode and retrieve HTTP request method, URI, host, and version number
-            d. get_TLS_Info(): decode and retrive TLS version number, and the destination host name
+            d. get_TLS_Info(): decode and retrieve TLS version number, and the destination host name

 Sample Output: We can run with various options combination.
-Following I have given few possible combinations (both correct and wrong) with  their output.
+Following I have given few possible combinations (both correct and incorrect) with  their output.

-    Sample1: Witout any command line argument (Note: Incase of HTTP request, professor only asked to print HTTP as protocol, I have printed the protocol with the version number)
+    Sample1: Without any command line argument (Note: Incase of HTTP request, professor only asked to print HTTP as protocol, I have printed the protocol with the version number)
         Command:
             Console1: sudo python  mysniffer.py